AymanNasser/Machine-Learning-From-A-Z/Regression/notes.md

 - To retrieve theta_0 & theta_1 __coefficients__ we use `regressor.coef_` & `regressor.intercept`
 as our `f(x) = intercept_ + coef_ * x`

+***
 ### Multiple LR
+In Multiple LR we don't need to do ***feature scaling*** due to multiplied coff. (b0,b1,etc)

+### Methods of Building a Model
+Multiple Linear Regression has several techniques to build an effective model namely:

+1. All-in
+2. Backward elimination
+3. Forward selection
+4. Bidirectional elimination

+#### All-in
+Throwing all our variables to the model

+#### Backward elimination
+Steps:
+1. Select a significance level to stay in the model (eg. `SL = 0.05`)
+2. Fit the model with all possible predictors
+3. Consider the predictor with the highest P-value.
+If `P>SL`, this predictor is excluded
+4. Remove (**eliminate**) the predictor
+5. Fit the model without this variable and repeat the step c until the condition `P>SL` becomes false
+> At the end, we'll have variables with P-Value less than Selected SL

+#### Forward selection
+Steps:
+1. Select a significance level to enter in the model (eg. SL = 0.05)
+2. Fit all simple regression models y ~ Xn **Select** the one with the lowest P-Value
+3. Keep this variable and keep fit all possible models with one extra predictor added to the one(s) we already have
+4. Consider the predictor with the lowest P-Value.
+If P < SL, go to step-3, otherwise model is finished

+#### Bidirectional elimination
+A combination of the above, testing at each step for variables to be included or excluded